vistalab/vistasoft/README.md

 VISTASOFT is the main software repository of the [Vista lab](http://vistalab.stanford.edu) at [Stanford University](http://stanford.edu).
 It contains Matlab code to perform a variety of analysis on MRI data, including functional MRI and diffusion MRI.

+### Modules
-It has the following modules:
+Vistasoft contains the following modules:

 - mrAlign : Aligning functional and anatomical data
 - mrAnatomy: Handling anatomical MRI data.